 There was a time — until the 1960s, in fact — when married women couldn’t open a bank account without their husband’s permission.
 And it was 1974 before single, widowed or divorced women could get credit without a male co-signer.

 But not at Hebrew Free Loan.
 The organization has a long tradition of providing loans to women, board member Shari Tishman said on Oct.
-17 as she welcomed some 100 guests to the top of the Salesforce Tower in San Francisco.
+17 as she welcomed some 100 guests to an event in San Francisco.
 The evening was a special fundraiser to support and celebrate Hebrew Free Loan’s history of giving women equal access to capital.

 “Decades before the 1970s, Hebrew Free Loan welcomed loan requests from women,” she said.
 “We have always been ahead of our time.”

 Hebrew Free Loan has been giving interest-free loans to community members since 1897.
 Tishman pointed out that 68 percent of the loans today go to women.

 In 2018, the Jewish Women’s Loan Fund was established at Hebrew Free Loan to make even more capital available to women who needed it.

 With $75,000 in seed funding from the San Francisco Jewish Women’s Fund of the Jewish Community Federation, the loan fund now stands at $115,000, thanks to donations made at the event.

 Among the evening’s speakers were two women whose lives were changed by loans they received from the fund.

 Hebrew Free Loan grant recipient speaking at the organization’s Oct.
 17 fundraiser in San Francisco.
 (Photo/Anita Bowen Photography)

 Jessica is finishing medical school thanks to one of those loans.
 Coming from an impoverished Jewish family, she found herself unable to pay her sister’s medical bills, and feared she’d have to drop out.